2blam/HK-Geo-referenced-Public-Facility-Data/README.md

 	1. select the "Unit" (where you come from such as Student, Government and Individual),
 	2. select the "Purpose", and
-	3. input the validation code.
+	3. refer the captcha image and key in the corresponding validation code.

-The user needs to refer the captcha image and key in the corresponding validation.
 If everything is correct, after pressing the Accept button, the data file can then be downloaded.

 #Solution

 It is a time consuming task to download all the data manually.
 At the beginning, I supposed the file can be download easily by just simply refer to the URL such as _action=downloadFile&filename=csv/AIDED_PRS.csv&authCode=RSQY2D&unit=opt9&purpose=opt10.
 However, it does not work as the authCode cannot be reused after downloaded a data file.

-I adopted Selenium [2] to automate the download process and sed [3] as a reference to dsign the function to decode the captcha.
+I adopted Selenium [2] to automate the download process and [3] as a reference to dsign the function to decode the captcha.
 In short, I used the Python script to

 	1. capture the screen with captcha image*,
 	2. preprocessing the captcha image, i.e. it just contain the characters (black and white image) and then,
-	3. feed to send to PyTesser which is Optical Character Recognition (OCR) module for Python^
+	3. send to PyTesser which is Optical Character Recognition (OCR) module for Python^

 <sup>*</sup> the captcha image cannot be downloaded by referring the <img> tag src attribute.
 I used the script to take the screenshot and crop the captcha image for further process.